The best Romanian wines and wineries

-Over the years, Romanian wine has attracted countless European business people and wine enthusiasts, mainly due to the affordable prices compared to countries such as Italy, France, or Germany.
+Over the years, Romanian wines has attracted countless European business people and wine enthusiasts, mainly due to the affordable prices compared to countries such as Italy, France, or Germany.
 But Romania's wine culture has a long history.

 Thousands of years ago, in the historical regions that make up today's Romania, grapevines were growing wild.
 The Vitis Silvestrii species, for example, was autochthonous in the oak forests, and it was the foundation of the famous Dacian grapevine.